quangtiencs/bayesian-cognitive-modeling-with-turing.jl/README.md

 ---

 Bayesian Cognitive Modeling is one of the classical books for Bayesian Inference.
-The old version used WinBUGS/JAG software as the main implementation.
+The book used WinBUGS/JAG software as the main implementation.
 You can find other implementations, such as Stan and PyMC, in the below link.
 I reimplemented these models with Julia Programming Language & Turing library.

 - WinBUGS/JAGS (official) & Stan: https://bayesmodels.com/
 - PyMC: https://github.com/pymc-devs/pymc-resources/tree/main/BCM